build-on-aws/content/tutorials/building-real-time-streaming-analytics-application-on-apache-kafka/index.md

 * `Amazon OpenSearch Cluster`: This is where we can visualize the consumed clickstream data.
 It is deployed in private subnets of a VPC.
 * `Amazon ECS Cluster + Task definition`: The container application that generates the sample clickstream data runs inside the ECS cluster as a Fargate task.
-* `Amazon Kinesis Data Analytics`: This is where the Flink application runs, consuming the clickstream data from the MSK cluster, processing it and writing it to the OpenSearch Service.
+* `Amazon Managed Service for Apache Flink`: This is where the Flink application runs, consuming the clickstream data from the MSK cluster, processing it and writing it to the OpenSearch Service.
 * `Amazon EC2 Instance (Kafka client)`: This EC2 instance serves as a Kafka client and allows us to interact with the MSK cluster by among other things creating Kafka topics.
 * `Amazon EC2 Instance (Nginx proxy)`: This EC2 instance serves as a Nginx proxy and allows us to access the OpenSearch Dashboard from outside of the VPC, i.e., from the Internet.
 * `Security groups`: Security groups help us to control the traffic that is allowed to reach and leave a particular resource.